-This unit introduces grade 11 students to identify non-verbal communication as a way to determine speakers' attitudes and points of views.
-Students as listeners are to identify, describe and interpret non-spoken messages to show the speaker's attitude, mood or emotion of oral messages.
-This is important as there are meanings underlying non-verbal communication that show inferential meanings.
+This unit introduces students to non-verbal communication as a way to determines speakers' attitudes and points of views.
+That is, students are to identify, describe and interpret non-spoken messages in the speaker's attitude, mood or emotion of oral messages, as there are meanings underlying the non-verbal communication.